Mount Lebanon Shaker Society

-Mount Lebanon Shaker Society, also known as New Lebanon Shaker Society, was a communal settlement of Shakers in New Lebanon, New York.
+Mount Lebanon Shaker Society, also known as New Lebanon Shaker Society, was a communal settlement of Shakers in New Lebanon, New York, United States.
 The earliest converts began to "gather in" at that location in 1782 and built their first meetinghouse in 1785.
 The early Shaker Ministry, including Joseph Meacham and Lucy Wright, the architects of Shakers' gender-balanced government, lived there.

 Isaac N. Youngs, the society's scribe, chronicled the life of this Shaker village for almost half a century.
 Youngs also designed the schoolhouse built there in 1839.

 Holy Mount, where Shaker services were held, has a spur ridge which has been called Mount Lebanon.

-In addition to the Shakers' central Ministry, notable residents at Mount Lebanon's North Family included Elder Frederick W. Evans, known for his public preaching, and his partner, Eldress Antoinette Doolittle, who was succeeded by Anna White, M. Catherine Allen artists Sarah Bates, and Polly Anne Reed.
+In addition to the Shakers' central Ministry, notable residents at Mount Lebanon's North Family included Elder Frederick W. Evans, known for his public preaching, and his partner, Eldress Antoinette Doolittle, who was succeeded by Anna White, M. Catherine Allen artists Sarah Bates, Rebecca Landon, and Polly Anne Reed.

 The North Family was also known for publishing a book of poetry, Mount Lebanon Cedar Boughs: original poems by the North family of Shakers, Anna White, ed.
 (Buffalo: Peter Paul Company, 1895), with a number of poems by Cecilia Devere and Martha Anderson.